chris-sanders/ansible_k14_deployment/roles/k14/README.md

  * Generate kubernetes objects from repository
  * Generate any additional supporting objects from application role
  * Apply user or application role overlay modifications to Helm files
+ * Resolves image references to their digest form (immutable)
  * Write files to site/application specific folder for review and deployment

 The process allows for multiple sites with site specific configuration as well as application